iqbaldeep/Configurations/README.md

 # Configurations
-This repo contains all congigurations required on servers to enable web-chat solution
+This repo contains all configurations required on servers to enable web-chat solution